Research

 The foundation of DetectX verification is the human-normalized baseline: a reference model constructed exclusively from verified human-created content.

-The baseline defines what "human" looks like in signal geometry terms.
 Content that falls within baseline parameters is reported as showing no AI signal evidence.
+Baseline updates follow strict versioning and validation procedures.

-DetectX uses a dual-engine architecture that prioritizes human protection while maintaining effective AI detection:
+DetectX uses a proprietary multi-stage architecture that prioritizes human protection while maintaining effective AI detection.
+The specific engine design is protected under pending patent applications.

 Determinism as a Forensic Requirement